 Southwest Wildlife Conservation CenterScottsdale

 Tour the wildlife sanctuary with your students to learn how to safely coexist with native Arizona wildlife.
 Small groups get an up-close view of Southwest Wildlife as we share the compelling stories of our sanctuary residents.
 90 minutes to 2 hours, takes place completely outdoors.
-Tours are led by experienced Trail Guides using standard based curriculum covering Mammal Habitats in grades K-4, Food Webs and Food Chains in grades 5-8, and Habitat Fragmentation in grades 9-12.
+Tours are led by experienced Trail Guides using standards-based curriculum covering Mammal Habitats in grades K-4, Food Webs and Food Chains in grades 5-8, and Habitat Fragmentation in grades 9-12.
 Students make determinations as they see the sanctuary animals and hear their stories.

 Sedona Heritage MuseumSedona